rkumar/rbcurse/README.markdown

 The following are issues with terminals (or with ncurses-ruby in some cases) not with rbcurse.

-* Some terminals may not show underlines (e.g screen).
+* Some terminals may not show underlines (e.g screen). xterm-color is fine.

 * Some terminals do not process Function keys, avoid declaring F1 etc if unsure of client terminals.
 I have put in fixes for xterm-color F1 and